ValveSoftware/Proton/README.md

 Steam users.
 The package will be dropped into a new directory in `vagrant_share/`, named after the nearest Git tag (see `git describe`).

-`make clean` - This will completely erase the build tree.
+`make clean` - This will completely erase the build tree in the VM.

 `make help` - View the Makefile documentation and examples.